arneme/DataPieline/README.md

 2. Identify (or create one if not present) the redshift connection and click on it
 3. Add *redshift* in the **Conn Id** field
 4. Add *Postgres* in the **Conn Type** field
-5. Add *public* in the **Schema** field (or something else if you want to create your own schema).
-Note however that if you change to a different schema you will have to create the schema first and change all the SQL statements to address tables in the new schema)
+5. Add *sparkify* in the **Schema** field (or something else if you want to create your own schema (database).
 6. Set your clusters host name to the Endpoint of your cluster (without port), this can be found on the Clusters page in the Redshift dashboard in the AWS console)
 7. Set **Login** field to your cluster login user and set **Password** field to your cluster login user password
 8. Add *5439* in the **Port** field

 #### Finally run the script
+Copy this repo dags and plugins to your local Airflow folder (*~/airflow*) if you have not done it already.

 In the Airflow web based GUI:
-1. In the DAGs list, identify the ***Data-Pipeline*** DAG
+1. In the DAGs list, identify the ***Sparkify-Data-Pipeline*** DAG
 2. Click on the on/off slider to turn the DAG "on"

-You can now check the results by using the Graph or Tree view in Airflow to check the execution of the tasks in the ***Data-Pipeline*** DAG.
+You can now check the results by using the Graph or Tree view in Airflow to check the execution of the tasks in the ***Sparkify-Data-Pipeline*** DAG.

 ## <a name="notes"></a>Notes
+### Data quality checks
+The data quality checks are minimalistic.
+It is only checking to see if there is data in all the tables that are created.
+Other tests could have been used (e.g check if values in important columns in tables contains valid data, i.e. are not null).

 ### Debugging tasks
 Even though the Airflow web GUI is great it is also worth looking at the Airflow CLI.
 For example, if you want to test a single task you can run: